awsdocs/amazon-aurora-user-guide/doc_source/USER_CopySnapshot.md

   You must use this option if the DB cluster snapshot is encrypted and you are copying the snapshot to another AWS Region\.
 In that case, you must specify a KMS key for the destination AWS Region\.

-The following code example copies the encrypted DB cluster snapshot from the us\-west\-2 region to the us\-east\-1 region\.
-The command is called in the us\-east\-1 region\.
+The following code example copies the encrypted DB cluster snapshot from the us\-west\-2 Region to the us\-east\-1 Region\.
+The command is called in the us\-east\-1 Region\.

 **Example**
 For Linux, macOS, or Unix: